rajpurkar/mlx/source/_drafts/dialog-systems-overview.md

 - **Reddit Discussion**:
   "I think the Terminator movies really such, I mean the first one was kinda ok, but after that they got really cheesy...""
   *"C'mon the second one was still pretty cool...
 Arny was so badass..."*

+Before we discuss these tasks, let's take a sidestep into understanding the motivation for creating these tasks.

 [A Neural Conversational Model](https://arxiv.org/abs/1506.05869) by Oriol Vinyals, Quoc Le